Skip to main content

 First call to the aging office

 “Hello, my name is [name].
 I am [age] and live in [town or ZIP code].
-I need help with [meals, rides, home care, caregiver support, or benefits].
+I need help with [meals, rides, home care, caregiver support, benefits, or senior activities].
 Can you screen me for services and tell me what is available in my county?”

 Calling for a parent or spouse